Welcome to Year 1!

 In Year One, we build on the progress already made in Early Years.
 We develop key learning skills that help us to be independent learners with a 'can-do' attitude.
 Throughout the academic year, we develop our learning through creative and stimulating themes incorporating outdoor learning, drama and exciting experiences.

-In Year 1, there are three classes and they are:
+In Year 1, there are two classes and they are:

 The KS1 Phase Lead is Mrs Daubney (Foxes Class).

-If you would like to discuss your child, please speak to your child's class teacher.
+If you would like to discuss anything in respect of your child, please contact your child's class teacher.

 Thank you!